Patron: Dafila Scott

 Regular activities include evening talks in the spring (January to March or April) and autumn (October and November), the Conversazione – our annual exhibition, a seasonal social in December, and field studies and excursions.
 Talks cover a wide variety of topics, and there are exhibitions, excursions and field studies where there is an opportunity to learn identification skills.
 Follow the links for more information.

-While restrictions on activities are now easing, many events, including talks, are now taking place online.
-There may still be a need to book in advance, including for outdoor events, and some coronavirus precautions are likely to still be in place.
+While restrictions on activities have eased, some events, including talks, are still taking place online.
+There may still be a need to book in advance, including for outdoor events, and some coronavirus precautions may still be in place.
 We advise checking with organisers.

 Government advice is updated regularly and can be found at https://www.gov.uk/coronavirus [opens in a new tab]